jaytmiller/htc-utils/aws-annex-setup/README.md

 This condor annex setup can be torn down by:

 0. Stopping all the EC2s
-1. Going to S3 and deleting the contents of any htcondorannex-.... buckets
+1. Going to S3 and deleting the contents of any htcondorannex-.... buckets created by condor annex
-2. Going to Cloud Formation and deleting the 4 different HTCondorAnnex.... stacks
+2. Going to Cloud Formation and deleting the 4 different HTCondorAnnex.... stacks created by condor annex
-3. Deleting worker EC2s
+3. Deleting worker EC2s created by condor annex
-4. Deleting the master EC2
+4. Deleting the master EC2 created by you
-5. Deleting the annex-user user
+5. Deleting the annex-user user created by you
-6. Deleting the condor-master security group
+6. Deleting the condor-master security group created by you
+7. Deleting the HTCondorAnnex... security group created by condor annex